Ch3tan88/-1day1Challenge-project/day2-24-10-23/readme.txt

-today on 24 sep 23 i faced to many issue due lack of css skills . and lack of understanding javascript
+today on 24 sep 23 i faced to many issue due lack of css skills . and lack of understanding javascript  concept.

 todays project was agfe caulator